“Collective Giving amplifies the voice of women and girls. Together we can make our communities more equitable and just for everyone.”

 "I love seeing women come together, share knowledge and resources, open up leadership opportunities, and make informed decisions to give back and grow their communities."

-Maggie serves as vice chair of Philanos and co-chair of communications and marketing.
+Maggie serves as vice chair of Philanos and a member of the resource development committee.
 She is a past co-chair for Greenville Women Giving (Greenville, SC).
 She served as a board member for 13 years, and as a co-chair for four years.
 She also served as chair of the education, strategic planning, and leadership development committees.
 Prior to retiring and moving to Greenville, Maggie was an academic sociologist, teaching at Bluefield College in Bluefield, Virginia for over a decade, retiring as chair of the Social Science Division.

 Maggie lives with her husband, Lowrie in Greenville where they enjoy reading, traveling and gardening as well as time with their three children and six grandchildren.
 Maggie has a BA in journalism from the University of North Dakota, BA in Sociology from Florida Atlantic University, MA and PhD in Sociology from Duke University.
 She brings her love of research, data analysis, writing, advocating for women and leadership development to this work.